AndersDeath/diary2/README.md

 # 26 July 2022 - Tuesday - Yerevan

 I was working on nodemailer implementation. honestly it doesn't work now.
 I cannot understand why, but i will try to resolve this issue tomorrow.
-Atthe same time i am in the end of preparation to ielts. the next lesson will be the final. i anxious.
+Atthe same time i am in the end of preparation to ielts. the next lesson will be the final. i anxious. also i finished many tasks today. its good. iam writing this text on ipad. keyboard is not convinient for me. nevertheless i am lazy and do not want to oped laptop.